 When teams have more freedom and flexibility to experiment and be creative, they feel safer speaking up in their team environment and taking risks.

-If teams prioritize work and tackle projects together, for example, by using workflows in a collaborative tool such as Loomly, they strengthen teamwork, purpose, and belonging, which leads to an 88% increase in the likelihood of having a psychologically safe culture.
+If teams prioritize work and tackle projects together, for example, by using workflows in a collaborative tool such as Loomly, they strengthen teamwork, purpose, and belonging, which leads to a 58% decrease in the likelihood of an employee looking for another job.

 Engage in peer-to-peer conversations